 This Tac Op is played at the end of the game, and it gives you 1 Victory Point if you control an objective, but the enemy doesn’t, and another Victory Point if there are more friendly operatives than enemy operatives on the battlefield at the end of the battle.
 This Tac Op doesn’t work in a game where you or your opponent has to escape the battlefield.

 The Intercession Squad Kill Team is very straightforward to play, and is probably designed as the perfect beginner team for learning to play the game.
 Your Intercessions Squad can be good at shooting, good at melee, or a mix of the two, but it doesn’t really have any abilities that improve board control, your ability to play objectives, or any real debuffs to the enemy, so it’s all about going out there on the battlefield, being hard to take down, and dishing out damage.

 As is the case with most elite, low model count kill teams, beware that Kill Team is often easier to win if you have many operatives on the board, since more objectives = more activations, even if elite teams get Overwatch actions because they finish activating before the enemy does.

 All of this doesn’t mean the Intercession Squad is a bad kill team, though!
 Most of their weapons are pretty good, they’re tough, and their Sergeants have access to all sorts of fun weapons.
-Add to that the ability to customize your playstyle with Chapter Tactics, and you’ve got a pretty solid team to play!
+Add to that the ability to customize your playstyle with Chapter Tactics (even though those have been slightly nerfed by the Q2 2023 Balance Dataslate), and you’ve got a pretty solid team to play!